 You can have success with flowering bulbs even in cold climates.

-Whether you're planning to plant daffodils, crocuses, hyacinths, or tulips, bulbs can fill your garden with seasonal color, texture, and a gorgeous supply of cut flowers.
-Though bulb planting is generally considered an easy gardening task, it does require a few key steps to ensure a floriferous display-especially when you're planting in colder climates.
+Whether you're planting daffodils, crocuses, hyacinths, or tulips, flowering bulbs can fill your garden with seasonal color, texture, and a gorgeous supply of cut blooms.
+Though bulb planting is generally considered an easy gardening task, it does require a few key steps to ensure a floriferous display—especially when you're planting in colder climates.

 Smart bulb planting starts at your garden center or online grower, where it's important to always check that you're purchasing high-quality, healthy bulbs.
 One important tip is to avoid bulbs that feel mushy or have moldy spots.
-Also, do your homework and make sure that your chosen bulbs are hardy and can withstand potential long, brutal winter temperatures.
+It's also important to do your homework and make sure that your chosen bulbs are hardy and can withstand potential long, brutal winter temperatures.

 Planting Summer-Blooming Bulbs

 If you live in a cold climate and worry about your bulbs surviving winter, then spring-planted bulbs might be a better choice, as they are planted after the danger of frost has passed.
 For summer blooms, plant your bulbs in the spring after the date of the last frost (generally April-June).
 Another important thing to know is that your hardy summer blooming bulbs should be lifted and stored in a cool, dry location during the winter to avoid the possibility of being damaged by long freezes and boggy soil.
 When the soil is workable again in the spring you can replant your bulbs.
 Top spring-planted bulbs include saffron crocuses, crocosmia, ranunculus, freesias, cyclamen, and foxtail lily.